GrammaTech/gtirb-vscode/README.md

 The file setup.py provides build information to build the LSP server with.
 To build a wheel that can be installed with pip:
 - python3 setup.py build
 - python3 -m build --wheel

+The LSP server optionally supports some limited binary rewriting capability.
+Some additional python packages are needed, to install these with pip go to the gtirb_lsp_server directory and run:
+- pip3 install -r requirements-rewriting.txt
+Or, to install the GTIRB LSP server and dependencies, including packages needed for rewriting capability:
+- pip3 install -e .[rewriting]